-While one might expect that being overqualified for a job would have its benefits, it also brings a lot of downsides.
+Being overqualified has a lot of downsides.
 For one, Dr. Harari notes, overqualified individuals are less likely to be satisfied in their positions.
 Instances of burnout, depression, and anxiety are high among these individuals—a recent study of over 21 countries in Europe found that overeducated individuals have an increased risk of developing depression.
 This in turn can lead to lower morale and productivity and increased work deviance (arriving late, for example).

 Luckily, there are ways to make our work environments more positive for highly qualified individuals.
 A report in the Journal of Personality and Social Psychology found that a sense of autonomy is the number one contributor to self-designated “happiness.”
 For this and other reasons, Dr. Harari recommends that highly qualified employees politely request more control over their work, such as greater independence on individual projects or more freedom in designing their schedule.

 Additionally, taking time to remember how one’s current position will lead to new and more challenging career opportunities can also be an effective motivator.
 A study by Quantum Workplace found that professional growth is one of the highest drivers of employee engagement.
 That growth can be financial, professional, or even personal—what matters is that employees have something to actively strive for.
-It makes perfect sense—why would we put in effort if we didn’t think we were going to get anything out of it?
-Thinking about opportunities for promotions, getting deeper into our desired industry, or advancing towards a position that fits our lifestyle needs can remind us why we took a job in the first place and help us stay on track.
+It makes perfect sense.
+Why would we put in effort if we didn’t think we were going to get anything out of it?
+Thinking about opportunities for promotions or advancing towards a position that fits our lifestyle needs can remind us why we took a job in the first place.

 Finally, we can rely on our sense of altruism to get us working.
 Dr. Harari notes that remembering how our work benefits others can motivate us to work harder.
 According to the APA, this may be because humans developed prosocial (altruistic) tendencies in order to provide care for our young, making altruism evolutionarily advantageous.
 Other researchers believe we aid others because prosocial behavior creates beneficial social bonds.
 No matter the reason, knowing that our work is helping others can inspire us to get our jobs done.